-Every parent has a duty to support their minor child financially.
+Every parent has a legal duty to support their minor child financially.
 When parents divorce, this duty often translates into one parent (usually the noncustodial parent) having to pay child support to the other.
 How long a parent must pay child support is dictated by state law.

 When Child Support Might Continue Past the Age of Majority

-Many parents believe that their obligation to pay monthly child support ends when their child reaches the "age of majority" (typically age 18, 19, or 21, depending on state law).
 Although this is the general rule, there are exceptions.
-Every state's law is different, but parents might have to pay support past the age of majority ("postmajority support") in the following situations:
+Each state's law is different different, but parents might have to pay support past the age of majority ("postmajority support") in the following situations:

 When Child Support Might End Before the Age of Majority